 “Tell them about the plan!”
 Svoboda said.
 “I have all the visual aids ready!”

 What’s not to love about a friend who not just supports your illegal and potentially immoral hijinks without question, but then prepares visual aids when it really matters?!
-He’s just so adorable.
+He’s adorable.

 Given how much science is actually in this book, I am impressed with how much went into the characters and world building.
 It’s very well balanced, and I never felt like the science went over my head or took away from the scene playing out on the page.
 That isn’t to say I could pass a science exam after reading it, but the level of detail is enough to make the entire thing feel real.
 And that’s something I really enjoy in my science fiction.